rahgadda/Java/03-Modules/01-opps.md

 ### Key terms in Object Oriented Programming

 1. #### Object
    An object is a software bundle of related state and behavior. it means object is a self-contained component which consists of methods and properties to make a particular type of data useful. an object contains an address and takes up some space in memory.

    ![alt text][obj]

    [obj]: ../01-Images/3.jpg "OOP VS POP"

 2. #### Class

-    A Class is the blueprint for creating objects.
+   A Class is the blueprint for creatingobjects.
 Class does not consume any space.

 3. #### Inheritence

-        Object-oriented programming allows classes to inherit state and behavior from other classes. it helps with code reusability.
+   Object-oriented programming allows classes to inherit state and behavior ith code  reusability.

    ![alt text][Inheritence]

    [Inheritence]: ../01-Images/4.jpg "inheritence"

 4. #### Polymorphism

-        The word “poly” means many and “morphs” means forms, So it means many forms.Polymorphism allows us to perform a single action in different ways depending on the calling object.
-This can be achieved by method **overloading** and method **overriding**. polymorphism in java is of two types:
+   The word “poly” means many and “morphs”means forms, So it means many forms.Polymorphism allows us to perform a single action in different ways depending on the calling object.
+This can be achieved by method **overloading** and method **overriding**.
+   - Method Overloading: When there are multiple functions with same name but different parameters then these unctions are said to be overloaded.
+   - Method Overriding: It is a feature hat allows a subclass or child class to provide a specific implementation of a method that is already provided by one f its super-classes or parent classes.

+   Polymorphism in java is of two types:
    1. Compile time Polymorphism
-    1. Runtime Polymorphism
+   2. Runtime Polymorphism <br /><br />

-- Method Overloading: When there are multiple functions with same name but different parameters then these functions are said to be overloaded
-- Method Overriding: It is a feature that allows a subclass or child class to provide a specific implementation of a method that is already provided by one of its super-classes or parent classes.

 5. #### Abstraction
     Abstraction is a process of hiding the implementation details from the user.
 In Java, abstraction is achieved using abstract classes and interfaces.

-5. #### Encapsulation
+6. #### Encapsulation
     Binding (or wrapping) code and data together into a single unit are known as encapsulation.
 In encapsulation, the variables of a class will be hidden from other classes, and can be accessed only through the methods of their current class.
 Therefore, it is also known as data hiding.